coversine/lightsail-auto-snapshots/README.md

 script will install the function into your default configured region and retain snapshots for 30 days.

+UPDATE: This repo contains another deploy script you can use with AWS cloudshell to execute this package.
+This script bin/deploy-cs has any reference to --profile $profile removed.
+Also, cloudformation template uses python 3.9 engine.

 ```console
 ## Install in US East (Ohio) and retain snapshots for 15 days
 REGION=us-east-2 DAYS=15 bin/deploy